Rapid multi-mode trapped-ion laser cooling in a phase-stable standing wave: SW profiling and characterization

-We use a single \Ca{} ion as a high-resolution field probe, and as a means to evaluate positioning stability in the UV SW.
-We characterize the SW profile by measuring the AC Stark shift $\delta$ on a narrow-linewidth optical quadrupole transition as a function of ion position along the trap axis, with $\lambda=397$~nm light detuned by $\Delta$ from the $\ket{4S_{1/2}} \leftrightarrow \ket{4P_{1/2}}$ transition.
+We use a single \Ca{} ion as a high-resolution field probe, and as a means to evaluate positioning stability in the UV SW generated via the on-chip optics.
+We characterize the SW profile by measuring the AC Stark shift $\delta$ on a narrow-linewidth optical quadrupole transition as a function of ion position along the trap axis (controlled via DC voltages applied to the trap electrodes), with $\lambda=397$~nm light detuned by $\Delta_{397}$ from the $\ket{4S_{1/2}} \leftrightarrow \ket{4P_{1/2}}$ transition incident through the SW couplers.

-We define the AC Stark shift extinction ratio in the SW as $\gamma \equiv \delta_{\text{an}}/\delta_{\text{n}}$ in terms of the AC Stark shift at the antinode $\delta_\mathrm{an}$ and node $\delta_\mathrm{n}$.
-Due to optical coupling to sideband transitions, or equivalently as due to the spatial dependence of the AC Stark shift on the ground state \cite{vasquez2024state}, even for an optical profile with perfect intensity extinction at the SW nodes, $\delta_{\text{n}}$ scales with the wavefunction extent and phonon number of motional modes with mode vector projection along the SW direction (see Methods).
+We define the AC Stark shift extinction ratio in the SW, $\gamma \equiv \delta_{\text{an}}/\delta_{\text{n}}$, as the ratio of the AC Stark shift at the antinode, $\delta_\mathrm{an}$ and at the node, $\delta_\mathrm{n}$.
+Due to optical coupling to sideband transitions, or equivalently as due to the spatial dependence of the AC Stark shift on the ground state \cite{vasquez2024state}, even for an optical profile with perfect intensity extinction at the SW nodes, $\delta_{\text{n}}$ scales with the wavefunction extent and phonon number of motional modes with mode vector projection along the SW direction (see Appendix~\ref{App:motstate}).